Kuk Swamp

+History

-The Kuk creek is believed to flow through the entirety of the fan to a catchment in the lower hills of the south region.
-Some channels were built to carry the water past the reach of the fan.
-If these channels were blocked, as evidence suggests, the area would develop as a swamp, diverting the water into smaller distributary channels.
-Evidence for early agricultural drainage systems was found here, beginning about 9,000 years ago.
-Features such as pits, postholes, and runnels have been found at the site, indicating evidence of early agriculture.
-Such features are consistent with planting, digging and tethering of plants.
+The Kuk Creek flows through the entirety of the fan to a catchment in the lower hills of the south region.
+Channels were constructed to carry water past the reach of the fan.
+If these channels were blocked, the area would develop into a swamp, diverting water into smaller distributary channels.
+Archaeological evidence for early agricultural drainage systems, dating back to about 9,000 years ago, has been found here.
+Features such as pits, postholes, and runnels have been discovered at the site, indicating early agricultural practices such as planting, digging, and tethering of plants.

-In addition, evidence has been found of irrigation draining ditches, dating back to 9,000 years ago.
-A number of plants, including taro were grown, at what would have been the edge of its cultivable limit in the highlands.
-These ditches can be divided into three types: major disposal channels, large field ditches, and small field ditches.
-The major disposal channels were built to divert water from the fan flowing south and direct them toward the northeast areas.
-The large and small field ditches are more uniform, surrounding the perimeter of the planting areas.
-They connect with the major disposal channels.
+Irrigation draining ditches, dating back to 9,000 years ago, have also been found at the site.
+A variety of plants, including taro, were grown at what would have been the edge of their cultivable limit in the highlands.
+These ditches can be classified into three types: major disposal channels, large field ditches, and small field ditches.
+Major disposal channels were constructed to divert water flowing south from the fan and direct it towards the northeast areas.
+Large and small field ditches are more uniform and surround the perimeter of planting areas.
+They connect with major disposal channels.
 During this time, the people of Kuk Swamp transformed their landscape into an anthropogenic grassland suitable for agriculture.

-During archaeological excavation of the drainage channels, researchers found artefacts including wooden digging sticks, a grindstone, and other small items.
-The ditches were cleaned out, and a small trench was dug to study the different layers of clay used to construct the ditches.
-These different layers suggest that the ditches were deliberately constructed by people.
+During archaeological excavation of drainage channels, artifacts such as wooden digging sticks and a grindstone were discovered.
+The ditches were cleaned out and a small trench was dug to study the different layers of clay used in their construction.
+These layers suggest that the ditches were deliberately constructed by people.

-Dated to 6,900 – 6,400 years ago, additional archaeobotanical evidence has been found showing the cultivation of bananas and sugar cane.
-Many banana phytoliths have been found in the cultivation plots of Kuk Swamp.
-Since bananas do not produce phytoliths in the same quantity and frequency as grass and other plants, researchers have concluded that the abundance of banana phytoliths found in a managed grassed landscape between 6950 and 6550 years ago suggests deliberate planting.
-The bananas grown at Kuk Swamp were Eumusa bananas, which developed as the most significant and largest group of banana domesticates.
-This makes Kuk Swamp one of the earliest sites in the world for the development of agriculture.
+Additional archaeobotanical evidence, dated to between 6,900 and 6,400 years ago, has been discovered showing the cultivation of bananas and sugar cane at Kuk Swamp.
+Numerous banana phytoliths have been found in the cultivation plots of the swamp.
+As bananas do not produce phytoliths in the same quantity and frequency as grasses and other plants, researchers have concluded that the abundance of banana phytoliths found in a managed grassland landscape between 6950 and 6550 years ago indicates deliberate planting.
+The bananas grown at Kuk Swamp were Eumusa bananas, which became the most significant and largest group of banana domesticates.
+This makes Kuk Swamp one of the earliest known sites for the development of agriculture.

+The site was studied by Australian archaeologist Jack Golson.

-In 2008, Kuk Swamp was listed as a World Heritage Site by UNESCO.
+In recognition of its historical significance, Kuk Swamp was designated as a World Heritage Site by UNESCO in 2008.